Because there are so many fantastic Japanese souvenirs and experiences, this post will come in two parts, this is part I.

 What Japanese Souvenir to Buy: a Lucky Maneki-Neko Cat

 Asakusa market has all the expected Japanese souvenirs– but it’s also my favorite place to pick up the maneki-neko (‘beckoning cat’).
 This lucky little cat is actually Japanese in origin (though China has their own version).
 The raised paw beckons in customers, wealth, and overall good luck.
 Also, lucky cats are pretty adorable and make great gifts.
+Read more about Maneki-neko cats in this post.

 6. Japanese Experience: Walk a Beach at Sunrise